Forz70043/crud-men/README.md

 # crud-men
-mongo - express - node
+mysql - express - node

-just clone or fork this project and then run `npm install`
+just clone or fork this project

+then run `npm install`

-run devel with nodemon : `npm test`
+run dev with nodemon : `npm test`